PayPal Nonprofit & Donations Guide: What You Need To Know About Fundraising & Accepting Donations Via PayPal

 One major factor you’ll have to keep in mind is that PayPal is a third-party processor (also known as a Payment Service Provider (PSP) or an aggregator).
 As such, PayPal carries with it an inherent risk of account instability.
-As opposed to a traditional merchant account wherein each organization or merchant has a separate account, third-party processors combine all their merchants and nonprofits as sub-users under a single umbrella merchant account.
+Unlike a traditional merchant account wherein each organization or merchant has a separate account, third-party processors aggregate all their merchants and nonprofits under a single umbrella merchant account.

-This arrangement means that the sign-up and approval process is nearly instantaneous.
+This arrangement means that the signup and approval process is nearly instantaneous.
 It also means that because merchants (and nonprofits) are not vetted before signing up, every transaction gets scrutinized much more heavily than transactions processed by a traditional merchant account provider.
-This process increases the risk that a completely innocent transaction might trigger an account hold.
+This increases the risk that an innocent transaction might trigger an account hold.
 Check out our article on how to avoid merchant account holds, freezes, and terminations to learn how you can minimize the chance of this happening.

-Additionally, some of the PayPal tools you may want to make use of in the course of fundraising are either inadequate or don’t exist.
+- Some of the PayPal tools you may want to use in the course of fundraising are either inadequate or don’t exist.
 Luckily, there are legions of third-party integrations that can fill in any gaps left by PayPal’s fundraising tools.

 PayPal Fees & Rates For Nonprofits